Ram Prasad Bismil: Manifesto of H.R.A.

-Kakori train robbery
+Kakori train incident

 Bismil executed a meticulous plan for looting the government treasury carried in a train at Kakori near Lucknow.
-This event happened on 9 August 1925 and is known as the Kakori train robbery.
+This event happened on 9 August 1925 and is known as the Kakori train incident.
 Ten revolutionaries stopped the Saharanpur–Lucknow passenger train at Kakori – a station just before Lucknow Junction.
 German-made Mauser C96 semi-automatic pistols were used in this action.
 Ashfaqulla Khan, the lieutenant of the HRA Chief Ram Prasad Bismil gave away his Mauser to Manmath Nath Gupta and engaged himself to break open the cash chest.
 Eagerly watching a new weapon in his hand, Manmath Nath Gupta fired the pistol and accidentally shot and killed passenger Ahmed Ali, who had gotten down from the train to see his wife in the ladies compartment.

 More than 40 revolutionaries were arrested whereas only 10 persons had taken part in the decoity.
 Persons completely unrelated to the incident were also captured.
 However some of them were let off.
 The government appointed Jagat Narain Mulla as public prosecutor at an incredible fee.
 Dr. Harkaran Nath Mishra (Barrister M.L.A.) and Dr. Mohan Lal Saxena (M.L.C.) were appointed as defence counsel.
 A defence committee was also formed to defend the accused.
 Govind Ballabh Pant, Chandra Bhanu Gupta and Kripa Shankar Hajela defended their case.
 The men were found guilty and subsequent appeals failed.
 On 16 September 1927, a final appeal for clemency was forwarded to the privy council in London but that also failed.

 Following 18 months of legal process, Bismil, Ashfaqulla Khan, Roshan Singh and Rajendra Nath Lahiri were sentenced to death.
 Bismil was hanged on 19 December 1927 at Gorakhpur Jail, Ashfaqulla Khan at the Faizabad Jail and Thakur Roshan Singh at Naini Allahabad Jail.
 Lahiri had been hanged two days earlier at Gonda Jail.

 Bismil's body was taken to the Rapti river for a Hindu cremation, and the site became known as Rajghat.